-Must a Wrongfully Dismissed Employee Try to Find a New Job?
+Must a Wrongfully Dismissed Employee Try to Find New Work?

 The defendant argues that the plaintiff has failed to properly mitigate his damages, citing the facts that he has made no applications for employment, has not sought the assistance of a professional employment agency, and has limited the scope of his search to “grader operator”.